 This attitude and business model helped him set Starbucks on its course to become what it is today when he later purchased the company from Baldwin and Bowker.

-20. Fun facts about Starbucks: Frappuccino blends were introduced in 1995.
+27. Fun facts about Starbucks: Frappuccino blends were introduced in 1995.

 This may be the year Shultz’s vision started becoming reality.
 Just a year after that, Starbucks began selling bottled Frappuccinos in North America.
 In 1998, the company extended further by introducing its brand to grocery stores.

-21. Despite being a franchise, the Starbucks ethical sourcing program is changing the whole coffee industry for the better.
+28. Despite being a franchise, the Starbucks ethical sourcing program is changing the whole coffee industry for the better.

 Another one of the encouraging facts about Starbucks is that the Coffee and Farmer Equity (C.A.F.E.)
 Practices program (developed 20 years ago) has become more well-known thanks to this brand.

-They buy roughly 5% of the world supply of Arabica coffee.
+They buy roughly 5% of the world’s supply of Arabica coffee.
 In 2015, about 18% of that supply was attained through C.A.F.E. practices, while already in 2017 that number was around 26%.

-22. The unhealthiest drink at Starbucks contains 85 grams of sugar and 510 calories.
+29. The unhealthiest drink at Starbucks contains 85 grams of sugar and 510 calories.